What Is The Best Anxiety Treatment?

 What is anxiety?

 Anxiety is a normal reaction to stress in the human body.
-If, however, you are anxious quite frequently and it rarely lets up, this is something to take note of since it could be a clue that you might have a disorder.
-An individual with a disorder might experience mild symptoms like a quickened heartbeat and feelings of nervousness or fear to more severe ones like panic attacks.
+If, however, you are anxious quite frequently and it rarely lets up, it could be a clue that you might have an anxiety disorder.
+An individual with an anxiety disorder might experience mild symptoms like a quickened heartbeat and feelings of nervousness or fear to more severe ones like anxiety attacks.

 What can cause it?